Dorothy Burke: Storylines

 When Ryan finds a letter from Colin, he begins to suspect that his uncle is in jail rather than dead.
 After being confronted, Dorothy tells Ryan the truth about Colin and swears him to secrecy about his imprisonment.
 Colin is later released and arrives in Erinsborough, keen to make amends, but Dorothy refuses to hear him out at first.
 Eventually, she softens and agrees to give him another chance.
 Dorothy discovers that Colin has been cheating on her with Helen's adoptive daughter, Rosemary (Joy Chambers), and throws him out.
 Colin pleads for Dorothy's forgiveness, but he is escorted from the street by Jim and Joe.
 Dorothy discovers a lump in her breast and it is found to be cancerous.
 Pam Willis, the only person she tells, offers her support.
+Dorothy interferes in Pam and Doug's marriage, when she helps Pam open a letter from the woman Pam thinks Doug is cheating on her with.

 When Joe leaves for England with his new wife, Melanie Pearson (Lucinda Cowden), Dorothy agrees to let his son, Toby (Ben Guerens), live with her.
 Dorothy also becomes fond of Toby's dog, Bouncer.
 They are soon joined by Phoebe Bright (Simone Robertson) after her father, Arthur (Barry Hill), dies.
 Toby and Phoebe both call Dorothy "Mim", a contraction of her middle name, Miriam.
 After Phoebe falls pregnant to her boyfriend, Todd Landers (Kristian Schmid), and decides to have an abortion, Dorothy supports her.
 When Todd is killed after being hit by a van while racing to the clinic, Phoebe decides to keep the baby.

 Tom Merrick, a school inspector, arrives in Erinsborough and Dorothy is instantly taken with him, but denies her feelings as she is afraid of getting hurt again.
 After some thought, Dorothy agrees to give the relationship a chance.
 When she learns Tom will be principal at Toby's new school in the country near where Joe and Melanie have settled, Dorothy agrees to leave with Tom and bids farewell to Erinsborough and leaves Number 30 in the hands of Phoebe and her new husband Stephen Gottlieb (Lochie Daddo).